-Last year Clint Sleeper acted as Assistant Professor of Digital Art at Davidson College where his work was featured in a solo exhibition.
-He was also a full-time lecturer and sabbatical replacement for Joe DeLappe at University of Nevada, Reno.
+Before arriving at FSU, Sleeper acted as Assistant Professor of Digital Art at Davidson College where his work was featured in a solo exhibition at the Van Every Smith Galleries.
+He was also a full-time lecturer and sabbatical replacement at University of Nevada, Reno.

 University of Nevada Reno, BA – 2010